frconor-ebook/meditations/_posts/2025-05-07-our-mother-in-may.md

 *My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
 I adore you with profound reverence.
 I ask your pardon for my sins and grace to make this time of prayer fruitful.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

-"So they hurried away, and they found Mary and Joseph and the babe in the manger.
-When they saw the child, they repeated what had been told about him.
-And everyone who heard was astonished at what the shepherds said to them.
+"So they hurried away, and they found Mary and Joseph, and the babe lying in the manger.
+When they saw the child, they repeated what had been told about him, and everyone who heard it was astonished at what the shepherds said to them.
 As for Mary, she treasured all these things and pondered them in her heart" (Luke 2:16-19).

 We're asked to look at the Motherhood of Our Lady in this particular meditation.

 Mother of God and Our Mother.

 In this month of May, we try to rediscover Our Mother in special ways, as we turn to Our Lady for all the little things that we want, like small children turn to their mother and ask them for big things.
-And they also listen, usually anyway, to what their mother has told them if they have some little problem, or whatever.
+And they also listen, usually anyway, to what their mother has told them if they have some little problem or whatever.

 Sometimes Our Lady has said to people, "Do whatever he tells you" (John 2:5).
 We also have to listen to those words of Our Lady as we come to discover her own motherhood in a special way in our life, and help many other people to do the same.